How to decide what kind of designer you need

-Let's say you've already finished the hiring process and a designer has joined your team.
+Let's say you've already finished the hiring process, made an offer, and a designer has joined your team.
 Now, ask yourself a few questions:

 - What outcomes do you expect them to accomplish?